 We arrived at Cearsabhagh.
 The house and every part about it, was crowded with some hundreds of Lord MacDonald’s people, who were assembled to pay the rents.
 What an interesting group they were, and how surprised my two friends were at seeing such numbers in a place they had judged a savage desert, and unfit for the nourishment of intellectual life.

-Extract from A Journey Through The Highlands & Western Isles, James Hogg, June 1804
+Extract – A Journey Through the Highlands & Western Isles, James Hogg, 1804.

-In 1802 a Post Office was established in Lochmaddy, probably at Taigh Chearsabhagh.
+In 1802 a Post Office was established in Lochmaddy at Taigh Chearsabhagh.
 This was a crucial step in Lochmaddy’s rise in status.
-It was now the destination of the Uist packet boat, which previously may have brought mails from the mainland, via Dunvegan on Skye to the village of Carinish in North Uist.
+It was now the destination of the Uist packet boat, which previously had brought mails from the mainland, via Dunvegan on Skye, to the village of Carinish on the south west coast of North Uist.

-At first the Lochmaddy office remained subordinate to Dunvegan, but in 1843 Lochmaddy was created a post town, “having a direct bag with Edinburgh, and the power of issuing and paying money orders.”
+At first the Lochmaddy office remained subordinate to Dunvegan, but in 1843 Lochmaddy was created a post town: having a direct bag with Edinburgh, and the power of issuing and paying money orders.
 After this, expansion was swift.
-Postmen or ‘runners’ took the mails from Lochmaddy to the network of sub-post offices which sprang up throughout the Uists and Barra.
-Lochmaddy was head office to them all and became noted as the postal capital of the southern isles.
+Postmen, or runners, took the mails from Lochmaddy to the network of sub-post offices which had sprung up throughout North and South Uist and Barra.
+Lochmaddy became the head post office for all the southern isles.

 The link with the postal service continues at Lochmaddy in the present day at Taigh Chearsabhagh where the Post Office now operates six days a week as part of the public services in the building.

 In the mid-19th Century my maternal grandfather, Kenneth Boyd, was employed as a postman between Lochmaddy, Carinish and Benbecula.
 He walked to Lochmaddy from his home in Carinish to meet the packet.
 Sometimes he had to wait there for three days.